devopsjourney1/vagrant-labs/lab1-firstvm/README.md

-# Ansible Labs

-These are Vagrant Labs for the youtube Channel DevOps Journey.

-Each folder corrasponds to a video.
-Follow along and let's learn Vagrant together.
+# Vagrant Lab - Getting Started with Vagrant

+Youtube URL:

 ## How to use these Labs
 1. Install Vagrant: https://www.vagrantup.com/downloads.html

 2. Install Oracle Virtual Box:  https://www.virtualbox.org/

-3. In a new Directory copy this respository:
+3. In a new Directory clone this respository:
 ``` shell
 git clone https://github.com/bradmorg/vagrant-labs.git
 ```